 Boulevard One at Lowry

-In 2007, the Air Force decommissioned Lowry Air Force Base, creating one of the largest infill sites in east Denver and it was re-branded as Boulevard One in later years.
-The 70-acre Boulevard One site, formerly the Buckley Annex of Lowry, is the last undeveloped portion of the successful Lowry redevelopment project, surrounded by other well-established city neighborhoods.
-It offers balanced and diverse housing choices; opportunities to recreate in a hierarchy of parks and open spaces; and a mix of uses and quality amenities.
-The mixed-use node anchor on the east is united with the high density residential on the west by a residential boulevard, surrounded by a range of attached and detached homes which are oriented to open spaces and walkable trails and streets.
+In 2007, the Air Force decommissioned Lowry Air Force Base, creating one of the largest infill sites in east Denver.
+It was re-branded as Boulevard One in later years.
+The 70-acre site, formerly the Buckley Annex of Lowry, was the last undeveloped portion of the successful Lowry redevelopment project, surrounded by other well-established city neighborhoods.
+It now offers balanced and diverse housing choices; opportunities to recreate in a hierarchy of parks and open spaces; and a mix of uses and quality amenities.
+The mixed-use node anchor on the east is united with the high density residential on the west by a residential boulevard, surrounded by a range of attached and detached homes, which are oriented to open spaces and walkable trails and streets.
 Boulevard One is a vibrant, urban-inspired neighborhood that encourages movement and interaction through small block sizes, clear street hierarchies and acres of strategically located parks.
-The parks at Boulevard One build upon the success of Lowry to highlight how public and civic spaces are essential to creating a neighborhood that integrates with the surrounding community, embraces the importance of the outdoors in Colorado and serves as a vibrant hub for multiple generations and residents of all socio-economic levels.
+The parks build upon the success of Lowry to highlight how public and civic spaces are essential to creating a neighborhood that integrates with the surrounding community, embraces the importance of the outdoors in Colorado and serves as a vibrant hub for multiple generations and residents of all socio-economic levels.

 - 2019 Merit Award in General Design, ASLA Colorado